 Purpose: The main purpose of therapy dogs is to offer emotional support and companionship to people of all ages who may be experiencing stress, anxiety, loneliness, or other emotional challenges.
 Their presence can help reduce feelings of isolation and provide a sense of comfort and joy in a non-judgmental and fun way.

-Settings: Therapy dogs can visit a wide range of settings, including hospitals, care homes, schools, colleges, resdiential and rehabilitation centres, libraries, airports, disaster response sites, and private practices.
+Settings: Therapy dogs can visit a wide range of settings, including hospitals, care homes, schools, colleges, residential and rehabilitation centres, libraries, airports, disaster response sites, and private practices.
 A well mannered dog presence in these environments can have a really positive impact on patients, residents, students, young and old.

 Training: Therapy dogs undergo training to ensure they have good manners, are well-behaved, and can remain calm in various situations.
 They need to be comfortable around different people, including children, elderly individuals, and those with disabilities.
 Training focuses on socialization, obedience, and manners, but it's generally less task-specific and intensive than the training for assistance dogs.
 The recommended level of training for a Therapy Dog in the UK is a Silver level.